delucis/v3.chrisswithinbank.net/README.md

 brew install git-ftp
 ```

-`git-ftp` allows you to maintain a SSH reference on the server and push changes
+`git-ftp` allows you to maintain a SHA-1 reference on the server and push
-over FTP.
+changes over FTP.

 ### Make `_site/` a repo